How to Avoid Stripe Fees: Smart Alternatives for Cost-Conscious Businesses

 Real-World Cost Comparison: Stripe vs. Nickel

-Let's discuss how much a mid-sized B2B business processing $200,000 per month in payments could save by switching from Stripe’s credit card processing to Nickel’s free ACH transfers.
+Let's discuss how much a mid-sized B2B business processing $200,000 per month in payments could save by switching to Nickel - both by using Nickel’s pass-through feature when invoicing clients for credit card payments, as well as by switching from Stripe’s credit card processing to Nickel’s free ACH transfers.

 Scenario 1: Keeping All Payments on Stripe Credit Cards